brentvollebregt/nitratine.net/posts/xor-python-byte-strings/post.md

 You can see that the result of the bitwise operation on two bits will be a 1 if they are different and 0 if they are the same.

-When applying this operator to values longer than one bit, each bit is compared with it's corresponding in the other value; for example:
+When applying this operator to values longer than one bit, each bit is compared with its corresponding in the other value; for example:

 ![How to XOR Bits Demonstration](/posts/xor-python-byte-strings/example-xor-bits.png)